fox000002/blog/Install-Python-Dash-App-on-Ubuntu-Server.md

 sudo mkdir -p /var/www/FlaskApp/FlaskApp
 ```

-*The steps for deploying the Flask App are ignored here, since they are overwritten when deploying the Dash App.*
+*The rest steps for deploying the Flask App are ignored here, since they are overwritten when deploying the Dash App.
+Check [1] for more details.*

 #### Remove default enabled sites